raemonx/Plant-Disease-Detection-and-Classification-using-Deep-Learning/README.md

 ## Supplementary Material
 Figures and additional data supporting the findings are included in the final report, providing insights into the models' performance under various conditions.

+## References
+A comprehensive list of references supporting this study is available in the final report, detailing the datasets used, methodologies applied, and previous work in the field.